 Protecting the Second Amendment

 Like so many in my community, the 10th Congressional District, and across America, I am thankful for the foresight and wisdom of our Founding Fathers.
-These wise men knew a law abiding and armed citizenry is essential to assuring our republic is safe from tyranny and capable of protecting our families and property.
-Their ideals are just as important now as they were then and I am proud to support the 2nd Amendment – and the entire Constitution for that matter.
-It is a sacred document we should return to following closely.
+These wise patriots knew a law abiding and armed citizenry was essential to assuring our republic was safe from tyranny and capable of protecting our families and property.
+Their ideals are just as important now as they were then.
+I am proud to support the 2nd Amendment and the entire Constitution for it is a sacred document we should follow more closely.

 I firmly believe that enacting term limits on all Members of Congress, in both the House of Representatives and Senate, will fundamentally change the way business is done in Washington.
-It will also encourage your elected officials to work harder, smarter, and more closely with members of opposing viewpoints.
-By enacting a term limit, Congress will help end partisan gridlock and prevent a political royal class from imposing needless burdens on every American.
+It will also encourage elected officials to work harder, smarter, and more closely with members of opposing viewpoints.
+By enacting a term limit, Congress can help stifle partisan gridlock and prevent a political royal class from imposing needless burdens on Americans.

 My proposal is to term limit members of the House and Senate to a total of 12 consecutive years – that is six terms in the House and two terms in the Senate, consecutively.
-We term limit the President of the United States in order to ensure that executive power does not become permanent so why would we not impose similar restrictions on the most powerful branch of republic?
-Many states impose term limits on their public officials as a way to keep ideas fresh and reflective of their constituents, I think now is time for Congress to do the same.
+We term limit the President of the United States in order to ensure that executive power does not become permanent, so why do we refrain from imposing similar restrictions on the most powerful branch of the republic?
+Many states impose term limits on their public officials as a way to keep ideas fresh and reflective of their constituents, I think now is the time for Congress to do the same.